 The short, smooth coat of the Stafford requires little more than routine grooming.
 This breed tends to shed at a low to moderate rate, though shedding does increase seasonally.
-Be sure to keep the nails neatly trimmed for healthy, comfortable feet.
+Keep the nails neatly trimmed for healthy, comfortable feet.

 As with any dog breed, proper training is a must for the Staffy.
-This is a very intelligent dog breed that can be stubborn, following his own will if permitted.
-Therefore, obedience training is essential in order to manage your dog and give him structure.
+This is a very intelligent dog breed that can be stubborn, following its own will if permitted.
+Therefore, obedience training is essential in order to manage your dog and provide structure.
 Socialization is just as important, so your dog will be comfortable in all kinds of situations.

 The Stafford is an athletic dog breed with plenty of energy, so routine exercise is essential.
 Be careful not to overdo it in warmer weather, as the breed is typically sensitive to heat.
 Staffords will especially benefit from dog sports that challenge them mentally and physically.
 A securely fenced yard is a good play area, but be aware that the Stafford is a terrier and will dig an escape tunnel if able.
 You may wish to reinforce the bottom of fences.

 Staffordshire bull terriers should never be walked off-leash as they can be aggressive with unknown dogs and will chase any small animals they consider to be prey.
 They are unlikely to do well at free-run dog parks.
-They are strong dogs and you will need to train your dog not to pull on the leash.
+These strong dogs will need training to avoid pulling on the leash.

 Overall, Staffordshire bull terriers have friendly, gentle dispositions and make lovely companions for many types of households.
-If raised together, well-trained, and closely supervised, they may even learn to get along beautifully, but some of these dogs will be best suited for a one-pet household.
+If raised together, well-trained, and closely supervised, they may even learn to get along with other animals beautifully, but some of these dogs will be best suited for a one-pet household.